 The University has demonstrated a willingness to implement this program, but funding is necessary to pilot the program during the 2018-2019 school year.
 Here are some additional details:

-- All students who receive financial aid and have Student Health Insurance will be eligible to apply for the stipend program.
+All students who receive financial aid and have Student Health Insurance are eligible to apply for the stipend program.

 Access to off-campus mental health services is vital for students whose needs extend beyond the short term services provided by CAPS.
-Help us make this pilot program a reality and provide critical support to seven Hoyas in the year ahead.
+Donations helped us make this pilot program a reality and provided critical support to seven Hoyas.